-There is an outpatient drop-in service at The Christie on Tuesday and Thursday from 4:00pm.
-Contact directly by calling 0161 446 8236 or 0161 918 7175.
+There is an outpatient drop-in service at The Christie on Tuesday and Thursday.
+Contact the service directly by calling 0161 446 8236 or 0161 918 7175.

 Maggie's centre

 The centre provides a full programme of practical and emotional support, including psychological support, benefits advice, nutrition and head care workshops, relaxation and stress management.
 Maggie's Manchester is directly across from The Christie on Kinnaird Road.
 Contact Maggie's on 0161 641 4848 or email manchester@maggiescentres.org